SAP-archive/devtoberfest-2021-frontend-coding-challenge/README.md

 > In case you still have questions: [Check out this video](https://www.youtube.com/watch?v=CBF_8eOjuc8&t=1292s) where I create an example contribution.

-Please note that we won't merge any pull requests.
 It is sufficient if your PR earns the green "passed" label and you entered your SAP Community ID in the pull request **after** the label was assigned.
-If everything goes well, your pull request will be closed then.

 # Challenge Rules

-We don't want to be too prescriptive in this fun challenge, but there are a few things that we need to ask you to do so that things have a chance of running smoothly.

-For this challenge, please abide by these rules:

-1. You have a week to complete the challenge, i.e. to submit a pull request with your changes.
-This means that any PR submitted after Saturday 13 Nov will not be considered.
-1. Please ensure you specify your SAP Community user name in your pull request (either in the title or when prompted for it after the GitHub Actions passed).
+This challenge already ended but feel free to complete it just for fun anyway 🙂.

 1. You only need to send modifications to the content in the `/docs` and `/webapp` folders and possibly the `package.json`.
 You should not need to modify any other files in this repository (especially not the `.github` folder).

-1. We will not merge your pull request as the base repository remains the starting template for everyone.
-Instead, we will just judge your submissions based upon what is contained within the pull request.
+> Do you want to jump directly to one (possible) solution?
+Then go [here](https://github.com/SAP-samples/devtoberfest-2021-frontend-coding-challenge/tree/sampleSolution) 👈.

 ## Download and Installation